Sadly, and all too often, it is too much care that ultimately kills indoor plants.

 Many keen indoor gardeners argue that watering from below is the best technique.
 Mostly because it simulates the natural environment and can help prevent over watering.
 Plus, you can be sure that the water gets to the roots of the plant.

-Watering indoor plants from below
+How to watering indoor plants from below

 Use a saucer